-

 Hagi Domain School Meirinkan (Hankō Meirinkan-ato)

-The school built for the education of the Mori House vassals
+A school built to educate the retainers of the Mori family

 - Hagi Castle Town Area